RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 ## Description of the ROLE Object

 Below is the object template for the **role** object.
 It lists all possible attributes that are allowed in this object type.
-Required attributes are shown as ‘optional*'.
+Required attributes are shown as ‘mandatory'.

     Attribute Name  Presence   Repeat     Indexed
     role:           mandatory  single     lookup key